She looked at me with the weary eyes only a tired student who’s been up until late in the night can give you.

 Hardcore, nonstop learning, does nothing for your brain and it does nothing for your language acquisition.

 Just like me, you have most probably also been in that situation where you just sit in front of homework and you can just feel how nothing is getting into your brain anymore, there is an overflow of information and no matter how hard you try or stick it out, it’s in vain.

-The best way to learn a language is the same for most other things:
+The best way to learn a language is the same as with most other things:

-Take bite-sized information and then rest to let the brain process.
+Take bite-sized information and then take a mental break or rest to let the brain process.